OybekKayumov/portfolio-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# portfolio-project
+# Oybek Kayumov's Portfolio

-> Portfolio project in the Module-1 understand how to use a Figma design and use Flexbox to place elements in the page.
+> Portfolio project in the Module-1 understand how to use a Figma design and use CSS to place elements in the page.

 ![app-screenshot](./images/1-proj-mobile.png)